Skip to Main Content

 A Corner of Abbotsford That Works Harder Than It Looks

 Abbotsford sits in Melbourne's inner-north in the fold between Collingwood's bar density and Richmond's pub culture, and its residential streets have developed a particular kind of venue over the past decade: small-format, all-day, with a drinks program that does more than pour wine.
 Cam's Kiosk at 1 St Heliers Street occupies the kiosk format that this neighbourhood does better than most, where the physical scale forces a certain discipline.
-The bar is not trying to compete with the cathedral-ceiling cocktail rooms of the CBD.
+It is a cafe and bar in Abbotsford, Melbourne, with a casual dress code and a walk-in-friendly setup.
 It is doing something more compressed and, in many ways, more honest.

 The kiosk structure itself signals the editorial angle before you order anything.
 In Melbourne's inner suburbs, the kiosk and converted-corner-shop formats have become a distinct category of venue, separate from the laneway bar and the rooftop lounge.
 They operate on foot traffic from the neighbourhood rather than destination visits, which changes the relationship between the bar and its regulars.
 The drinks program at a venue like this has to earn repeat visits from people who walk past several times a week, which tends to produce more considered, less theatrical output than destination cocktail bars built on first-impression spectacle.